christophermanning/data-workspace/README.md

 # data-workspace

-A workspace for data engineering, data analytics, and data science workflows.
+A workspace for data engineering, data analytics, visualization, and data science workflows.

 ## Architecture